-• We may not be able to attract and retain qualified employees, and our attempts to operate under a hybrid work model may not be successful.
+• We may not be able to attract or retain qualified employees.

 RISKS SPECIFIC TO OUR LICENSING BUSINESS

 - The continued and future success of our licensing programs requires us to continue to evolve our patent portfolio and to renew or renegotiate license agreements that are expiring. - Efforts by some original equipment manufacturers (OEMs) to avoid paying fair and reasonable royalties for the use of our intellectual property may require the investment of substantial management time and financial resources and may result in legal decisions or actions by governments, courts, regulators or agencies, Standards Development Organizations (SDOs) or other industry organizations that harm our business. - Changes in our patent licensing practices, whether due to governmental investigations, legal challenges or otherwise, could adversely impact our business and results of operations.